OpenCourseMatch/Documentation/04-features-facilitators.md

 This opens a form where the facilitator can edit the first name, last name, group, password, and led courses of the user.
 After clicking `Save`, the changes are saved, and the PDF file with the credentials is downloaded again.

+> [!NOTE]
-{{< alert context="info" text="Leaving the password field empty when editing the user will not reset their password.
-However, the downloaded PDF file does not contain the user's password in this case." />}}
+> Leaving the password field empty when editing the user will not reset their password.
+However, the downloaded PDF file does not contain the user's password in this case.

 ### Edit Course Choices of a User